-- In Progress The replication job is in progress. - Partial The replication job was partially completed.
-Generate a replication report to see the files that were not replicated (see Reports on page 112). - Queued The replication job is queued and will continue when the system is ready. - Waiting The replication job is waiting for another job to complete before beginning. - Success The replication job was completed successfully. - Failed The replication job was not completed.
+- In Progress The replication job is in progress. - Queued The replication job is queued and will continue when the system is ready. - Success The replication job was completed successfully. - Failed The replication job was not completed.

 A synchronization job can have one of the following statuses: